July 25, 2012

 I had to rethink every one of our “collisions,” –and on Tuesday, she shared with me her truth, one that she never hid but I couldn’t see due to my “selective” perception.

 You see, she wore wigs because she had no hair due to the surgery.
 She was extremely thin from being hospitalized.
-Her Midwestern drawl and the artsy way was because she had to learn how to talk again.
+Her Midwestern drawl and the artsy way was because she had to learn to talk again.
 Her slow and deliberate movements were because she had to learn to walk again.
 Her smile was sly because she hadn’t regained the full use of her facial muscles – although her physicality was in question, maybe even in doubt, she retained one thing from her youth –

 “living at the limits of her infinite and boundless mind”.

 She said she never assumed she was entitled to anything in life.
-In all that
+In all that she experienced; she expressed gratitude for everything she received on her journey.
+She was thankful for every step she made.

 She learned then everything is within arm’s reach and for the taking if you simply go after it.

-When you choose to look at the world from a narrow-minded perspective and believe you are entitled to have everything handed to you –you are as good as crippled; handicapped; physically & mentally challenged.
+When you choose to look at the world from a narrow-minded perspective and believe you are entitled to have everything handed to you –you are as good as crippled, handicapped, physically & mentally challenged.

-Although I wrote this on 07/25/2012, mind over matter is still a challenge.
+Although I wrote this on 07/25/2012, mind over matter is still challenging.
+But, it is within reach.